 Crisicoccus pini is a mealybug native to Japan, first described in 1902 (Kuwana, 1902).
 From there it has spread to China, South Korea, Taiwan and far eastern Russia (Boselli, 2016).
 Detailed data about the pests distribution in these regions is lacking, but in Japan C. pini has only been reported from the southern islands of Honshu and Kyushu, not Hokkaido (Kuwana, 1902).
-In China it is reported from Shandong and Xihang provinces in the far East and far West of the country, respectively.
+The distribution of C. pini within China is also highly uncertain.
+It is listed in Hunan, Shandong and Xizang provinces, as well as Hong Kong, but the full distribution is potentially larger than this (Danzig et al., 2010, Martin, 2011).